 Each module contains 1-2 hours of lecture, code, challenges, and quizes

-TinyHouse is an 8-week, online course.
+TinyHouse is a self-paced, 8-week, online course.

 Take the course anywhere

 Software Engineer, Web platform: Blink and Chrome at Google